 It’s what keeps people stuck, particularly in selling.
 Fear is a reaction to a perceived threat; in this case, the possibility that the sale could have blown up in his face.

 That fear blindsided him to the upside potential.

-So many retail salespeople power through the rote features of their luxury watch, or their gee-wiz electronics, or their energy-efficient appliances, that they can appear brain-dead.
+So many retail salespeople power through the rote features of their luxury watches, their gee-wiz electronics, or their energy-efficient appliances that they can appear brain-dead.

 That approach to sales is the antithesis of what is needed to overcome fear.
-And that’s not just the salesperson’s fear of rejection but the customer’s as well.
+And that’s not just the salesperson’s fear of rejection but also the customer’s.